 VW T-Cross: what to expect

 Like many manufacturers, VW seemingly can't get enough crossovers to sate buyers' demand.
-This one has pert dimensions, friendly styling and a price tag to attract younger buyers to the brand, Wolfsburg hopes.
+The new VW T-Cross has pert dimensions, friendly styling and a price tag to attract younger buyers to the brand, Wolfsburg hopes.

 The MQB benefits

-Volkswagen says the T-Cross’ MQB base means it features more space than you’d expect for its size, and it also benefits from increased boot-space, and safety features.
-The group's smallest SUV is based on the ubiquitous MQB A0 architecture, which means that the engines and electrical gadgets on offer will be mostly familiar from elsewhere in the group; front assist and lane assist are both included as standard.
+Volkswagen says the T-Cross’s flexible architecture means it features more space than you’d expect for its size, and it also benefits from increased boot-space, and safety features.
+The group's smallest SUV is based on the ubiquitous MQB A0 platform, which means that the engines and electrical gadgets on offer will be mostly familiar from elsewhere in the group; front assist and lane assist are both included as standard.